DFE-Digital/claim-additional-payments-for-teaching/README.md

 Look for jobs that inherit from `CronJob` for a complete list of scheduled jobs.

-## Storing non-essential cookies

-Non-essential cookies should not be stored without the user's consent.
-If the user has given consent, we record it in a cookie called `accept_cookies`.

-In JavaScript before setting a cookie, you can check the user's consent by using the function: `TeacherPayments.cookies.checkNonEssentialCookiesAccepted()`

 ## Running specs, brakeman, and code linting

 ```